History of FuboTV in Timeline

 March 23, 2020: FuboTV Acquired by FaceBank Group

-On March 23, 2020, FuboTV was acquired by FaceBank Group, a publicly listed virtual entertainment technology company.
-FuboTV was renamed FuboTV Media, Inc., and Facebank Group was renamed FuboTV, Inc., retaining David Gandler as CEO.
+On March 23, 2020, FuboTV was acquired by FaceBank Group, and renamed FuboTV Media, Inc. Facebank Group was then renamed FuboTV, Inc., led by David Gandler.
+Following the merger, FuboTV began trading on the OTC under the ticker symbol FUBO.

 In April 2020, Fubo Sports Network was added to the new Vizio Channels platform, expanding its reach to more viewers.